srivyshnavi01/Deploying-Application-to-Kubernetes-Environment/KubernetesDeployment/Readme.md

-#  Deployment of an Application in a Production Kubernetes Environment
+#  Deployment of an Application in a Kubernetes Environment

 - Here, I have created all the necessary kubernetes resources like Ingress, Service, Deployment, Namespace and pod into a kuberenetes manifest file(sampleapp.yaml) and added my docker image that I  pushed to the docker hub.